 Forbes also jumped a wind-legal personal best of 27-0 ¾ to win his second-straight Jamaican long jump title and qualify for the IAAF World Championships in Athletics for the second time for his career as the 10th-ranked long jumper worldwide for 2013.
 He finished in eighth place in his first international final at the World Championships held in Moscow, Russia, in the summer of 2013.

 A native of Decatur, Georgia, Forbes also made his Olympics debut in the summer of 2012 while representing Jamaica at the London Games.
-He ended his season with an 18th-place finish while competing at the highest level of the sport for the first time.
+He then made his trip to Rio de Janeiro last summer while competing in his second Olympic Games for Team Jamaica.
+That’s where he took flight in his first Olympic final while finishing in 12th place overall among the world’s leading performers during the 2016 season.

 Forbes went out as one of the most decorated long jumpers in the program’s history as an NCAA Champion, two-time SEC Champion and six-time All-American with the Tigers.
 He is the No. 2-ranked long jumper in school history as his PR of 27-0 ¾ trails only the school-record mark of 27-9 ¾ by 2004 Olympic silver medalist John Moffitt.